-3.)
-Looking at the eastern top of Mt Solitary - in the pic, it is partly obscured by trees ... we'll be climbing to the top.
+3) Looking at The Col, eastern tip of the top of Mt Solitary - in the pic, it is partly obscured by trees ... we'll be climbing to there.

-The grey box at my feet is where the log book is stored.
+The grey metal box at my feet is where the log book is stored.

-8.)
-The highest point in the dark hill below is the middle summit of Mt Solitary.
+8) The highest point in the dark hill is the middle summit of Mt Solitary.
 We are going to pass over it.